Xyrohh/website-docs/en/rules.md

 4. Use an appropriate username or avatar; If you do not, your privileges to use them will be discontinued.

-5. Multi accounts are stitcly prohibed.
+5. Multi accounts are strictly prohibed.

 <h3><i  class="comment icon"></i> Chat rules</h3>